mreimann1/ble-acceleration-service/README.md

 The BLE service connects to the web via a Gateway and the [nRF Cloud](https://nrfcloud.com/#/) service.

+## Supplies

+This project was built using:
+* nRF52840 Development Kit with micro USB cable
+* SeggerEmbedded Studio for ARM
+* MC3672 Accelerometer
+* Assorted m2m jumper wires

 ## Usage

 This repo is meant to show an overview of all pieces of the project.
 Familiarity with the tools used is expected.